BC Doctors of Optometry

 Soft Contact Lenses

-Soft contact lenses are composed of malleable plastic polymers.
-They are very flexible and, when fit properly, will form to the cornea (the front surface of the eye).
+Soft contact lenses are composed of flexible plastic.
+When fit properly, they form to the cornea (the front surface of the eye).
 They are the most common type of contact lens worn.

 • Greater initial comfort than hard or RGP lenses.